tbrams/dknotam/README.md

 </p>

 ## Usage

-Out of the box this example will examine and list all notams issued for Copenhagen Airport Roskilde, EKRK - which is admittedly not very exiting.
-However, if you edit the
-`app.js` file near the last line, you will be able to quickly change this to for example `EKDK` for the Danish FIR, or something else to your liking.
+Out of the box, this example will examine and list all NOTAMs issued for Copenhagen Airport Roskilde, EKRK.
+Although this setup is admittedly not very exciting, please feel free to modify the configuration to suit your requirements.
+All you need to do is to edit the app.js file near the last line, and you will be able to quickly change this to, for example, EKDK for the Danish FIR, or something else to your liking.

 Enjoy...